Skip to Content

 The water is crystal clear!

-Just past Haast Pass Lookout is Fantail Falls which is where the hike to the Brewster Hut begins.
-However, for those not hiking to the Brewster Hut, you can still stop here and enjoy a lovely picnic by the river and Fantail Falls.
+Just past Haast Pass Lookout is Fantail Falls, which is where the hike to the Brewster Hut begins.
+However, for those not hiking to the Brewster Hut, you can still stop here and enjoy a lovely picnic by the river and, of course, Fantail Falls!

-Similar to the Blue Pools, I highly advise wearing bug spray here to deter the sandflies.
+Similar to the Blue Pools, I highly advise wearing bug spray here to deter those pesky sandflies.

 11. Walk the Motatapu Track

 The Motatapu Track is a historic track that once linked Wanaka with Arrowtown.
 It’s a testing track with challenging terrain and several steep slides.
-The track starts from the Fern Burn parking lot which is past Glendhu Bay and at the end of Motatapu Road (a 20-minute drive from Wanaka.)
-The 34 km (21 miles) one-way track is best hiked in 4 days and you can see my detailed breakdown below:
+The track starts from the Fern Burn parking lot, which is past Glendhu Bay and at the end of Motatapu Road (a 20-minute drive from Wanaka).
+The 34-km (21-mile) one-way track is best hiked in 4 days, and you can see my detailed breakdown below:

 It’s an adventure, to say the least!